plone/training/ttw/rapido.rst

     Rapido :dfn:`application`
         It contains the features you implement;
-        it is just a folder containing templates, Python code, and YAML files.
+        it is a folder containing templates, Python code, and YAML files.

     :dfn:`block`
         Blocks display a chunk of HTML which can be inserted in your Plone pages.

     :dfn:`element`
         Elements are the dynamic components of your blocks.
-        They can be input fields, buttons, or just computed HTML.
+        They can be input fields, buttons, or computed HTML.
-        They can also return JSON if you call them from a javascript app,
+        They can also return JSON if you call them from a JavaScript app,

     :dfn:`records`
         A Rapido app is able to store data as records.
-        Records are just basic dictionaries.
+        Records are basic dictionaries.

 How To Create A Rapido App
 ==========================